mariadb-corporation/MaxScale/Documentation/monitors/MM-Monitor.md

-slave_up|A Slave server has come up server_down|A server with no assigned role has done down server_up|A server with no assigned role has come up synced_down|A synced Galera node has come up synced_up|A synced Galera node has gone down lost_master|A server lost Master status lost_slave|A server lost Slave status lost_synced|A Galera node lost synced status new_master|A new Master was detected new_slave|A new Slave was detected new_synced|A new synced Galera node was detected
+slave_up|A Slave server has come up server_down|A server with no assigned role has done down server_up|A server with no assigned role has come up lost_master|A server lost Master status lost_slave|A server lost Slave status new_master|A new Master was detected new_slave|A new Slave was detected